python-attrs/attrs/docs/types.md

 ### Pyright / VS Code

 *attrs* integrates with Microsoft's [Pyright] via {pep}`681`.
-While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of [VS Code](https://code.visualstudio.com/)'s proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers its Python support.
+While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of [VS Code](https://code.visualstudio.com/)'s proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers [its Python support](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 Pyright has grown several *attrs*-specific features over the years, but its inferred types are still a tiny subset of those supported by Mypy, including:

-- Our auto-aliasing of private attributes is not supported.
+- Auto-aliasing of private attributes is not supported.
   You have to manually tell Pyright about it: `_x: int = attrs.field(alias="x")`

 - None of the decorator-based features (like `@_x.default` or `@_x.validator`) are supported.